Updated: Jul 12

 - Jill Starishevsky

 Lighthearted and clear, this book helps children learn how to tell someone if they do not want to be touched.
 Or, if an unwanted touch has already happened, how to tell a trusted adult with confidence.
 Body boundaries, unwanted touch, and how to tell a trusted adult are covered with clarity.
 Beautifully illustrated and an easy read.
+A great addition to your sexual abuse prevention toolkit.

 - Jayneen Sanders (ages 3-8)